ahsanabbas123/ahsanabbas123.github.io/index.md

  <img class="profile-picture" src="dp.jpg" >
 </p>

 Hi!
 I am Ahsan.
 I am a 4th year student at BITS Pilani, majoring in CS.
-I will be joining Microsoft as a Software Engineering Intern next summer.
+I interned at Microsoft Azure last summer and worked on a Cloud Observability API that collects and replays data from components such as elasticsearch, grafana, kibana and jaeger from one cluster to another.

 I am broadly interested in applications of NLP.
 I also like to solve Competitive Programming questions in C++.
 I have interned under at The University of Manchester, and worked on applying NLP on clinical reports and am currently working on visual question answering at the Web Intelligence Lab at BITS Pilani.